catarinaacsilva/go-challenges/README.md

 2. **Fibonacci**: By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

 3. **Prime factors**: What is the largest prime factor of the number 600851475143 ?

+4. **Palindrome Largest**: Find the largest palindrome made from the product of two 3-digit numbers.

 ## Authors